 Put-in-Bay 2021 Boating Season (Part 1)

-1) How many life jackets will you need this season?
-Are your current life jackets in good serviceable condition (e.g., clean and free of mildew)?
+1) How many life jackets will you need this season.
+Are your current life jackets in good serviceable condition (e.g. clean and free of mildew)?
 If you occasionally have boating guests will you have enough life jackets for everyone.
-Will you be having children on board and if so, do you have the proper size jackets for them?
+Will you be having children on board?
+If so, do you have the proper size jackets for them?

 2) If you are required to have fire extinguishers, do you have the proper number?
 If it has an indicator gauge is it in the green?
 Whether or not it is in the green, if the extinguisher is over ten years old it should be replaced.
 Look on the label for the date.
 Sometimes it’s a two-digit stamp on the bottom of the canister.

-3) Check last year’s medical kit.
+3) Check last year’s med kit.
 Make sure that none of the medicines have expired.

 4) Do you need to renew your ODNR boat registration?